7 Best Missive Alternatives in 2026 (For Individuals and Teams)

 Hiver takes the shared inbox concept and does something clever: it runs inside Gmail.
 No new app to learn.
 No new interface to navigate.
 Your team shares email accounts, assigns conversations, and tracks status using labels and sidebar panels that layer on top of Gmail’s existing UI.

 A free plan is available for small teams getting started.
-The Lite plan starts at $25/user/month (annual billing) with multichannel support.
+The Growth plan starts at $25/user/month (annual billing) with multichannel support.

 For teams already living in Google Workspace, Hiver removes the biggest friction of switching to Missive: learning a new email client.
 Your team keeps using Gmail.
 The shared inbox features just appear inside it.